mozaik-association/mozaik/docs/8Surveys.md

 - The management of the questions of the survey in order to collect reusable data from the attendees.
 - The surveys access management in order to limit access to certain people according to the internal instances.

-The surveys module uses the Odoo standard and adds specific features for organisations linked to Mozaik.
-It allows to manage the surveys of the organisation.
-It will provide access to :

-- The general information of the surveys
-- The management of the questions
-- The recognition of parters
-- The access limitations

 ## General informations of the survey

 This functionality allows you to create, modify and manage the surveys related to your organisation.